 This applies to the following features:

 Be aware that Auth0 does not provide a static list of IP addresses because they are subject to change.
-We recommend that you whitelist your custom domain instead.
+We recommend that you add your custom domain to the Allow List instead.

 You can use either your